MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/Definitions/BlockCulling.md

 This section shows how to specify particular bones in a geometry file for culling checks.
 Note that face culling & bone culling can both exist in the same culling file.

-A bone culls (is not visible) if the neighbor in the "direction" direction is full & opaque (a full cube, and drawing using the "opaque" render-method in the minecraft:material_instances component).
-Note that if a minecraft:transform component rotates the block, the directions rotate as well.
+A bone culls (is not visible) if the neighbor in the "direction" direction is full and opaque (a full cube, and drawing using the "opaque" render-method in the `minecraft:material_instances` component).
+Note that if a `minecraft:transform` component rotates the block, the directions rotate as well.

 ```json